-The run chart shows that overall within NHS Borders the trajectory for recording Personal Development Plans (PDPs) on eKSF has not been achieved this year.
+The run chart shows that overall within NHS Borders the trajectory for recording Personal Development Plans (PDPs) on eKSF has not been achieved for the first 2 months of the year.

 - Regular reports are sent out to all managers to highlight their percentages to encourage them to complete Reviews and PDPs on e-KSF. - The Employee Director is the Executive lead, supporting the KSF Champions and reporting back to the Board Executive Team on a regular basis. - KSF Champions continue to support and encourage managers to spread out reviews over the full year which should be reflected in the trajectory.